tatebennett101/cyclistic-case-study/README.md

 # **Part 2: Prepare**
-We will be using Cyclistic's trip data for the previous 12 months (June 2022 to May 2023)
+We will be using Cyclistic's trip data for the previous 12 months from [here](https://divvy-tripdata.s3.amazonaws.com/index.html), provided by Motivate International Inc. [here](https://www.divvybikes.com/data-license-agreement).
+Within this data set, there are CSVs containing Cyclistic rider data for every month, but we'll be focusing on the past twelve months (July 2022 to June 2023).
+Some of the data included is ride start-end dates and times, bike type, and rider type (the focus of this case study), to name a few.